Please refer to below Cisco Verified Profile for dual border branch config

 A14: No. You only need to configure one like www.office.com.
-As stated above, this is only for probe not packet classification.
-Internal DPI engine can classify SaaS based on other mechanism and depend on the config here.
+As stated above, this is only for probe, not packet classification.
+The internal DPI engine can classify SaaS based on other mechanisms and depend on the config here.
 Even we have several different URLs for one SaaS, the path performance difference inside the provide data center is minimum.

-Q15: What kind branch can get benefit from this solution?
+Q15: What kind of branch can get benefit from this solution?

 A15: if you have an internet link then you can enable this solution, the internet link can be in another device like one MPLS link in router A and one internet link route B, SaaS traffic received on the MPLS router also can be local breakout via the Internet router.